 binaryFloatRep="ieee" />

 Within the above annotation element, each attribute is a DFDL property, and each property-value pair is called a property binding.
 In the above the attribute 'representation' is a DFDL property name.
-Here, since the dfdl:element is a format annotation, the properties in it are generally called DFDL format properties.
+Here the dfdl:element is a DFDL format annotation and the properties in it are generally called DFDL representation properties.

 Consider if the same data are represented in a text format: